Your Gift Makes a Difference

 Any of our subject collections are available for naming with a gift of $25,000 in an endowment.
 This gift may be paid over a 5 year period.
 The collection will then carry your name, such as the “Smith Shakespeare Collection” or the “Jones Accounting Collection,” and a plaque will be placed in the stacks with your name.
 Interest from your endowment will purchase new books in your collection, and each of the books will have a specially designed bookplate with your name.

-Membership in this support group is $50.00 a year ($30.00 for Seniors over 60), and includes Library check-out privileges.
+Membership in Friends of the Oviatt Library is $60.00 a year ($35.00 for Seniors over 60), and includes Library check-out privileges.
 The Friends are very active in supporting events such as book sales, speakers, and exhibitions.
 Meet people with interests similar to your own.

 Donate a Leaf, Acorn or Stone on the Tree of Friends

-The Tree offers permanent recognition of supporters on the wall of the lobby.
-A donation of $200 for a leaf, $500 for an acorn, and $1,000 for a stone will go toward the Library Endowment Fund.
+The Tree offers permanent recognition of supporters on the wall in the Library Exhibit Gallery.
+A donation of $500 for a leaf, $1,000 for an acorn, and $2,000 for a stone will go toward the General Collections Endowment.
 Many alums and parents of students have donated to the Tree, as well as those honoring the memory of parents or friends.

 The Library puts on exhibits throughout the year, and needs sponsors to fund mounting, printing, and mailing costs.
 A $5,000 gift will sponsor an exhibit, and will receive full recognition in all exhibit publicity.
 Smaller gifts will acknowledge the donor as a co-sponsor.

 Make a Gift to The Library Endowment

 This endowment has been established to support the Library’s Collection, and to assure that there will be funds in the future to buy books and materials.
 The Library spends only the interest, so your gift will always be a part of the endowment.